codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/methods-and-testing-math-methods.md

 Also, `PI` is the name of a variable, not a method, so it doesn't have parentheses.
 The same is true for the constant `Math.E`, which approximates Euler's number.

+Try out some of these Math functions in the panel to the left.
+{Run!}(sh .guides/bg.sh javac code/MathFun.java java -cp code/ MathFun )

 Converting to and from radians is a common operation, so the `Math` class provides methods that do that for you.

 ```code